Incorporation of a company - Incorporation of a company

 After submission by the applicant of the request to set up an Online Branch, the information will be validated by the competent services.
 Then, the following steps will be carried out:

-- In case irregularities are detected, the applicant receives an e-mail requesting the respective rectification, which must be done within 5 days.
-The rectification is done through the Company Online site in the gov.pt Portal.
+(ii) In case irregularities are detected, the applicant receives an e-mail requesting the respective rectification, which must be done within 5 days.
+The rectification has an additional cost of €30.
 If the rectification does not occur within the deadline mentioned above, the registration becomes provisional or is refused;

-- Registration of the branch and of the appointment of the respective representative(s);
+(i) Registration of the branch and of the appointment of the respective representative(s);

-- Promotion of the legal publications of the registration of the branch and the appointment of its representatives, which are made automatically and electronically;
+(iii) Promotion of the legal publications of the registration of the branch and the appointment of its representatives, which are made automatically and electronically;

-- Communication to interested parties of the access code to the company's electronic card and sending of the company's card for free;
+(v) Communication to interested parties of the access code to the company's electronic card and sending of the company's card for free;

-- Provision of a free access code to the permanent certificate of the branch for a period of three months;
+(vi) Provision of a free access code to the permanent certificate of the branch for a period of three months;

-- Provision to the competent services, electronically, of the data required for the control of tax obligations to the tax authorities, of the data required for the purposes of communicating the commencement of activity of the permanent representation to the Authority for Working Conditions, as well as the data required for the automatic registration of the company with the social security services and, where applicable, in the commercial register.
+(vii) Provision to the competent services, electronically, of the data required for the control of tax obligations to the tax authorities, of the data required for the purposes of communicating the commencement of activity of the permanent representation to the Authority for Working Conditions, as well as the data required for the automatic registration of the company with the social security services and, where applicable, in the commercial register.

 Step 3: Commencement of activity statement